MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 Literals:

-- Integer `x` represents variable
+- Integer `x` represents a variable
 - Positive Integer -> Positive Literal
 - Negative Integer -> Negation of Literal

 Clause:

-- Since a Clause in 2-SAT problem always has a length of 2, we let an immutable Tuple containing 2 Integer to represent a Clause.
+- Since every Clause will always has a length of 2, we use the immutable Tuple containing only 2 Integers to represent each Clause.

 Formula: